darcato/pysmlib/doc/fsm.rst

 read an input, but the first change event must have arrived.
 In cases where multiple inputs are connected at the same time, it can arrive multiple events later.
-For this reason there is a specific method to check the availability of the first value after a connection: :method:`initialized`.
+For this reason there is a specific method to check the availability of the first value after a connection: :meth:`initialized`.
 This will return ``True`` if an input is connected and has received its first value.

 Pysmlib has been designed so that the status of an input does not change while